Calday Grange Grammar School

-Calday Grange Grammar School, initialised as CGGS and commonly known as Calday, is a non-denominational, selective boys' grammar school situated on Caldy Hill in West Kirby on the Wirral peninsula, England.
+Calday Grange Grammar School, commonly shortened to Calday, is a non-denominational, selective boys' grammar school in West Kirby on the Wirral Peninsula, England.
 Founded in 1636, the school admits boys aged 11 to 18 and, since 1985, girls for the sixth form only.
 The school hosts the Wirral Able Children Centre, and has been awarded Sportsmark Gold and Investors in People status.
 It was previously a specialist technology and modern foreign languages (MFL) college under the former high performing specialist schools (HPSS) programme.

-By September 2019, a total of 1,492 boys were enrolled at the school, with 398 enrolled at the co–educational sixth form.
-The last inspection in which a rating was conferred by government agency Ofsted occurred in September 2019 and rated the school as "good".
-The most recent inspection in December 2024 did not rate the school but reiterated the previous rating.
+By September 2019, a total of 1,492 students were in attendance at the school, of which, 399 belonged to the co–educational sixth form.

-School History

-Early history
+School history

 Founded in 1636, Calday Grange Grammar School is Wirral's oldest surviving grammar school.
-It was established as a free grammar school on the present site in Grange (historically known as Calday Grange, giving its name to the school) by local landowner William Glegg.
-From when it started with 12 pupils, the school has grown into an establishment of over 1500 students – which includes over 400 male and female students in the Sixth Form.
+Originally established by local landowner William Glegg, the school has remained at its present site since its opening in the 17th Century.
+It is located in Grange, a suburb of West Kirby (historically known as Calday Grange, giving its name to the school).
+Since it began with just 12 pupils, the school has since grown into an establishment of approximately 1,400 students – including around 400 students in the co-educational Sixth Form.

-Trust status

-Calday Grange Grammar School became a trust school on 1 January 2009, transferring ownership of the school land and buildings to a Charitable Trust called "The Calday Grange Trust".
-The Calday Grange Trust was a partnership between Calday Grange Grammar School, the University of Liverpool, Unilever Research and Development and Maestro Services Ltd. Calday Grange Grammar School was the first Wirral School to convert to Trust Status.
+On 1 January 2009, the ownership of the school's land and buildings was transferred to the Calday Grange Trust, a charitable partnership between Calday Grange Grammar School, the University of Liverpool, Unilever Research and Development and Maestro Services.
+Calday Grange Grammar School was the first Wirral school to convert to Trust Status.

-In September 2011, the school informed parents that "The School has received notification from Companies House that the Calday Grange Trust Company has been dissolved.
-This has been notified to the Governing Body who contacted Wirral Local Authority and indicated their wish to revert to the Foundation Schools Instrument of Government".
+In September 2011, the school informed parents, "The School has received notification from Companies House that the Calday Grange Trust Company has been dissolved.
+This has been notified by the Governing Body who contacted Wirral Local Authority and indicated their wish to revert to the Foundation Schools Instrument of Government".

-Academy status

 In July 2011, the process for converting to an academy school was begun, and the school converted to academy status with effect from 1 January 2013.

-M53 motorway coach crash

-On the morning of 29 September 2023, a school bus, carrying students of both Calday and West Kirby Grammar School, overturned on the M53 between junctions 4 and 5, near Hooton.
-The bus driver, Stephen Shrimpton, and 15 year-old Jessica Baker were killed.